 Courses used to fulfill the American History and Institutions requirement may also be applied to General Education or major requirements, or both where appropriate.
 Equivalent courses taken at other accredited colleges or universities, in UC Extension, or in summer session may be acceptable.
 Students who transfer to UCSB from another campus of the University of California where the American History and Institutions Requirement has been considered satisfied will automatically fulfill the requirement at UCSB.

-A minimum of 180 quarter units is required for graduation.
+A minimum of 180 quarter units is required for graduation from UCSB.
 Most majors in the College of Engineering require more than 180 units.

 Candidates for a bachelor's degree must be registered in the university for at least three terms to fulfill the university's academic residence requirement.
 A term is a regular quarter, including summer session, in which a student completes 6 or more units of resident (on-campus) courses.
 Each UC summer session in which a student completes at least two units but fewer than six is the equivalent of half a term's residence.
 In this context, summer session refers to the entire summer session period of twelve weeks and not to an individual summer session mini-session.